MicrosoftDocs/azure-docs/articles/azure-arc/kubernetes/tutorial-workload-management.md

 ## 2 - Platform Team: Onboard a new application

 The Application Team runs their software development lifecycle.
 They build their application and promote it across environments.
-They're not aware of what cluster types are available in the fleet and where their application is going to be deployed.
+They're not aware of what cluster types are available in the fleet and where their application will be deployed.
 But they do know that they want to deploy their application in `Dev` environment for functional and performance testing and in `Stage` environment for UAT testing.

 The Application Team describes this intention in the [workload](https://github.com/microsoft/kalypso-app-src/blob/main/workload/workload.yaml) file in the [Application Source](https://github.com/microsoft/kalypso-app-src) repository: